16 artifacts in this set

-The Budd Company approached American Motors Corporation in 1962 with this concept car, which placed a stylish body and a powerful V-8 on an inexpensive Rambler Ambassador chassis.
-AMC demurred, fearing the car would fail.
-Two years later, Ford introduced the successful Mustang, which followed the same basic idea of a sporty new body on an existing platform.
+The Budd Company approached American Motors Corporation in 1962 with this concept car, which placed a sporty body and a powerful V-8 on an inexpensive Rambler Ambassador chassis.
+Fearing it would fail, AMC decided against putting the car into production.
+Two years later, Ford's Mustang became a massive hit using the same idea of a sporty body on an existing chassis.

 Many companies experimented with gas turbine cars after World War II.
 But only Chrysler actually put them into the public's hands.
 In 1963, Chrysler lent 50 of these head turners to potential customers to get real world feedback.
 Users loved the low maintenance and lack of vibration but complained about sluggish acceleration and poor fuel economy.
 Rising gasoline prices ultimately killed the turbine dream.